FabrizzioB/CoffeeTime-WebApp/README.md

 ### Sorting and Filtering

-Sorting functions (sort_least_coffees and sort_most_coffees) identify team members who have paid for the fewest and most coffees, respectively.
+- Sorting functions (sort_least_coffees and sort_most_coffees) identify team members who have paid for the fewest and most coffees, respectively.
 The results are alphabetically ordered when counts are the same.

 ### Startup and Shutdown

-The app opens a connection to the database on startup and closes it gracefully on shutdown, ensuring resource management and connection stability.
+- The app opens a connection to the database on startup and closes it gracefully on shutdown, ensuring resource management and connection stability.

+### To do list

+- Login, register and recovery to finish.
+- Only logged in users can use the app.
+- Users logged in can use all the functionalities of the app.